 - Interest and ability to conduct extensive research

 - Ability to communicate effectively and make oral presentations

 - Ability to put in long work days

 - Ability to use electronic communications and access the Internet

 - Demonstrated willingness to work collegially and work through disagreements

-Time Requirements: Meets at least twice prior to the General Assembly.
-The spring meeting lasts six days to consider proposed constitutional amendments and requests for interpretation of the Constitution.
-In addition, members are ordinarily expected to be present at the session of the General Assembly to advise the Assembly and its Moderator on constitutional questions.
+During the year leading up to the adjournment of the next General Assembly the time commitments are moderate and some work will be done in conference calls during this year.
+During this year the committee requires about sixteen long days of work.
+The fall meeting during the year before a General Assembly is typically accomplished over a weekend.
+The spring meeting before a General Assembly lasts six days to consider proposed constitutional amendments and requests for interpretation of the Constitution.
+In addition, all members are ordinarily expected to be present through the session of the General Assembly to advise the Assembly and its Moderator on constitutional questions.
 General Assembly attendance requires an eight-day time commitment.

 In addition to attendance at meetings, the work of the committee includes extensive preparation in the form of research and writing of draft responses to proposed constitutional amendments and requests for interpretation by the General Assembly.
 Assignments need to be completed and submitted before each meeting.